Frequently Asked Questions

 Will the #148 Whisker® coupler replace the old NO.5® coupler?

-Eventually, but we don't have any immediate plans to discontinue the NO.5®.
+Eventually, we don't have any immediate plans to discontinue the NO.5®.
 However, every new HO Scale coupler we design will feature the Whisker® centering spring design due to the inherent convenience and durability of the Whisker® system.

 Yes!